 AWARDS Finisher medals for all finishers.
 There are no age group awards--your age group award is you're going to Boston.
 First place award for first male and first female.

 BICYCLES Runners MAY NOT be accompanied or assisted by bicyclists and will be disqualified if this occurs.
 This is a full course, and bicycles represent a danger to other racers as well.

-COURSE PREVIEW The course will be marked early Friday so it’s easy to follow.
+COURSE PREVIEW The course will be marked early the day before the race so it’s easy to follow.
 If you do the start leg, once around the loop, and the finish leg, it’s about 6 miles.
 Come on out and check out the course.

 ELITE RUNNERS In case you don’t know what an elite runner looks like in this race, look in the mirror.
 Yeah.
 There’s one of them.
 You and everybody else in this race.

 GEAR CHECK is available at the Start/Finish area.
 We will monitor the area, but gear is left at your own risk.
 The gear check area is unattended.

 GU Aid stations will be having only water and Gatorade this year.
 Any additional nutrition will need to be carried by runners.

 HOTELS We don't have any hotel agreements in place, but there are plenty in the area.
 Search here.

 MILE MARKERS Every mile is marked!
 But you kinda thought that would happen anyway, right?